-3. Act ethically and responsibly
+3. Instil a culture of acting lawfully, ethically and responsibly

 The Company is committed to complying with all applicable laws, regulations and standards.

 The Company is dedicated to protecting the environment and respecting community attitudes in all aspects of its operations.
 The Company ensures that adequate systems and procedures are in place to mitigate the impact the Company's activities may have on the environment and relevant stakeholders.